What Are Enquiries?

 Enquiries are specific questions that relate to the actual property you are purchasing.
 The enquiries raised will not comprise of matters which could be dealt with directly between the seller and buyer such as the day upon which the bins are taken for example.

-Your conveyancer will check the information provided by the seller’s conveyancer including the property information form, the fittings and contents form, the results of searches received as well as the seller’s title and raise relevant enquiries.
+Your conveyancer will check the information provided by the seller’s conveyancer to include the property information form the fittings and contents form the results of searches received as well as the seller’s title and raise relevant enquiries.
 It is important to identify potential causes for concern and ensure these are dealt with by the seller and where necessary at the seller’s cost before you proceed to purchase the property.
-The enquiries raised will ensure compliance with your mortgage lender’s particular criteria.
+The enquiries raised will be to ensure compliance with your mortgage lender’s particular criteria.

 The enquiries will not cover the state or condition of the building or matters which can be resolved by your own inspection or survey report.
 Your conveyancer needs to make sure the details in the property information form are consistent and where necessary supported by the additional documents supplied.
 In particular any works undertaken to the property which need to be covered by building regulation approval need to have the compliance certificate recorded on the relevant register or in the Local Search Certificate.